prodata2000/VMS/README.md

 Now, you can access the application via `https://localhost`.

-- Hardcoded admin credentials exist in `app.py`.
+- Hardcoded admin credentials exist in `app.py` on line 64.
 Change them before deploying.
 - SQLite is used for simplicity but lacks robust security features.
 - HTTPS is not enforced; use Nginx with a proper SSL certificate in production.